jaco-vanderbyl/EnigmaMachine/README.md

 # Kotlin Enigma Machine
 Kotlin library that simulates Enigma Machine enciphering.

+Supports the following models:
+* Wehrmacht Enigma I — The most common wartime Enigma Machine, used by the German Army.
+* Kriegsmarine Enigma M3 — A modified Enigma I model, used by German navy.

 From [wikipedia](https://en.wikipedia.org/wiki/Enigma_machine):
 > The Enigma machine is a cipher device developed and used in the early- to mid-20th century to protect commercial,
 > diplomatic, and military communication.
 It was employed extensively by Nazi Germany during World War II, in all